Other Ecotone Trail Visitors

 Birds

-At far left, in 2008 and 2009, a female cardinal used the wild lime tree in Garden 11 to nest and raise her young.
+Image 1 below: In 2008 and 2009, a female cardinal used the wild lime tree in Garden 11 to nest and raise her young.

-As show at left: blue-gray gnatcatchers frequently gather to sing and snack on gnats in the mangrove trees bordering Garden 13.
+Image 2 below: Blue-gray gnatcatchers frequently gather to sing and snack on gnats in the mangrove trees bordering Garden 13.

 Red shouldered hawks also visit our gardens.
 For several years, a pair nested in the coconut palm in Garden 4.